delph-in/pydelphin/tests/mrs_path_test.md

 ```

 The `start` object on the path is the first node in a linked list.
 The
-`links` attribute on a node is a dictionary mapping a connector to the
+`links` attribute on a node is a dictionary mapping a axis to the
 next node.
 Key access on the node itself acts like querying the links.
 This makes it convenient for traversing through the path.